The idea of maintaining civil discourse when debating public issues of the day is more than lip-service at Independent Newsmedia.

 At Yourvalley.net, which is powered by the work of local journalists from corner to corner of the Valley of the Sun, you may have noticed a drastic change to our commenting system online.

-In the last 60 days we, as a nation, a community and as a business entity have had to re-evaluate every aspect of our day-to-day lives and our day-to-day work lives.
+We, as a nation, a community and as a business entity have had to re-evaluate every aspect of our day-to-day lives and our day-to-day work lives.
 But despite all of which we are forced to deal with today as one American community public discourse must continue.

 But that public discourse ought to be civil and the best option we have found today is through a partnership with World Table: A Public Benefit Corporation.